Whale Shark Sightings Always Cause A Buzz Around Phuket But What Facts have We Got

 Just How Big Do Whale Sharks Grow?

-There’s much debate about the size to which they can grow, 18m is a common figure that’s mentioned but the largest verified measurement is around 12m.
-In Thailand we rarely see whale sharks larger than 6m but this seems to be a global trend and apart from the Galapagos Islands, large whale sharks are becoming increasingly rare.
+There’s much debate about the size to which they can grow.
+18m is a common figure that’s mentioned but the largest verified measurement is around 12m.
+In Thailand we rarely see whale sharks larger than 6m but this seems to be a global trend.
+Apart from the Galapagos Islands, large whale sharks are becoming increasingly rare.
 The most studied group of whale sharks (Ningaloo Reef, Australia) now average around 6m, at this size whale sharks are not thought to be sexually mature – a very worrying trend.

 Where Do They Go?

-Whale sharks live in warm – temperate tropical seas all around the globe, preferring temperatures of 22c or above.
+Whale sharks live in warm – temperate tropical seas all around the globe.
+Preferring temperatures of 22c or above.
 There’s thought to be two large populations, one in the Atlantic and one in the Indo Pacific.
-They travel huge distances within there ranges, one tagged female recently logged a journey of 7,800km and was still going when the tag dropped off.
+They travel huge distances within their ranges.
+One tagged female recently logged a journey of 7,800km and was still going when the tag dropped off.
 Where the large females go to give birth is the holy grail of whale shark research and probably the key to keeping the species from extinction

 Whale Sharks In Phuket

-Pretty much a blank here, whale sharks mating behaviour has never been witnessed.
+Pretty much a blank here.
+Whale sharks mating behaviour has never been witnessed*.
 Most of the large gatherings around the globe seem to be immature animals and 70% male so it’s unlikely that any naughtiness is going on here.
-We do know that they give birth to live young (ovoviviparous) after a dead female was dissected and found to have 300 pups inside her.
+We do know that they give birth to live young (ovoviviparous) after a dead female was dissected and found to have 300 pups inside.

 The pups are born 40 – 60cm long and will have a long wait before they can breed themselves.
-It’s thought that they can breed only when they reach about 30 years of age but it’s estimated that they live as long as 100 years.
+It’s thought that they can breed only when they reach about 30 years of age.
+Whale sharks are estimated to live as long as 100 years.

 What Can You Do?